 The Regenerative Travel Impact Awards celebrate people and projects that embody the spirit of regeneration—improving people’s lives, our communities, and the world around us.
 We are searching the globe for inspiring changemakers working to solve our biggest challenges and inspiring positive action, both inside and outside of travel.

-View the finalists for the Community category featuring initiatives that promote equity and honor culture for vibrant, resilient communities.
+View the winner & finalists for the Community category featuring initiatives that promote equity and honor culture for vibrant, resilient communities.

 The Seeds & Stories project is a community-led regenerative fashion line based in Bigodi, Uganda.
 All products are handmade by local women in its carbon-neutral workshop, using regenerative plant-based fibres sustainably grown by local farmers.
 Seeds & Stories’ production is focused on providing sustainable, meaningful livelihood to local people, conserving the environment, and reviving traditional crafts.